NicoletaChirigiu/js-calculator/README.md

 # Javascript Calculator

-   This is an educational project where I learned the first basics of JavaScript.
+   This is an educational project where I learned the basics of JavaScript.
- It is an unconventional calculator because you start calculate with 0 and you can't add multiple equations at once.
+ It is an unconventional calculator because you start calculating from 0, any value newly inserted will have as reference the previous result of the equations.

- Note !
-Source HTML & CS code : Udemy course

 ![preview_1](https://user-images.githubusercontent.com/56932618/71529988-5154de80-28f0-11ea-99f0-e27dd81400d4.PNG)